Gaurav-2803/Notes/SQL/SQL Notes .md

 8. #### AUTO_INCREMENT :

    - It allows a unique number to be generated automatically when a new record is inserted into a table.
-   - Can also set intial value to start with by using _alter_.
+   - Can also set initial value to start with by using _alter_.

      `alter table student_t0 AUTO_INCREMENT=inital_val;`

 # Clauses/Aggregate Queries

-- Clauses are built- in functions that helps filter and analyze data in a database.
+- Clauses are built-in functions that help filter and analyze data in a database.

 1. #### HAVING :
    - HAVING clause can be used in a GROUP BY clause.
 It is used to specify a search condition for a group in the database tables.